-As the term suggests, this type of life insurance policy will cover you for the whole of your life, and therefore a payment is guaranteed at some point.
-Whole of life cover is the most expensive type of life insurance, as you are covered for all of your life, but it is a useful means of providing for your partner and family in the future.
+As the term suggests, this type of life insurance policy will cover you for the whole of your life, and therefore payment is guaranteed at some point.
+The whole of life cover is the most expensive type of life insurance, as you are covered for all of your life, but it is a useful means of providing for your partner and family in the future.

 Term insurance is basically life insurance for an agreed period of time.
 If you were to die during this period, then the policy would payout.
 However, if you died after the period of cover had expired there would be no life insurance payout.